tmiguelf/logger/README.md

 It is possible to register multiple sinks, in this case a generated log is forward to all sinks sequentially by order of registration.

-### Provided sinks
+#### Provided sinks
 The following sinks are provided with this library:
  * logger::log_file_sink - Used to log to a file.
 Defined in header `log_file_sink.hpp`.
  * logger::log_console_sink - Used to log to `std::cout`.
 Defined in header `log_console_sink.hpp`.

 The user can create their own custom sink by inheriting from `logger::log_sink` defined in header `log_sink.hpp`.
 Note that by convention, the user need not specify a new line at the end of a message (implicit), and thus one will not exist at the end of the message.
 The implementer of the sink should honor this agreement by adding any extra new line at the end of the stream (if applicable).

-### Windows only
+#### Windows only
 On a windows only, this library provides a sink that can send the logs to the debugger console (for example Visual Studio console).
 In Visual Studio, this supports the functionality to be able to jump to the referenced file and line when double clicking on the logged message.

+### Filter
+In addition this library supports global filtering, i.e. the user can specify its own custom filter to pick exactly which logs to process.
+By default, if no user filter is registered all logs are accepted.
+The folloing function are available:
+ * `log_set_filter` - Sets a custom filter.
+The life-time of the filter must be guaranteed until it's unregistered.
+ * `log_reset_filter` - Resets the filter to the default filter and set its behaviour (i.e. either accept all or reject all)

+A user may write its own filter by inheriting from the abstract class `log_filter` and defining the behaviour of the `filter` virtual method, if `filter` returns true the log is accepted.
+Note: The filter will allways receive the "file" and "line" of the corresponding source code generating the log, even if the user specified a custom "file" and "line" when using LOG_CUSTOM, this is so that developers are able to effectly write filters targeting specific components in their applications without being blinded by content that maybe runtime specific.

 ## Thread safety
 Logging is as thread as the `output` method of the sinks.
 (I.e. If the `output` is thread safe, logging is thread safe).\
 As a convention, users trying to generate logs should not have to worry about thread safety, and it is thus recommended for sink designers to ensure that their sinks are thread safe.

-Registering and unregistering sinks is not thread safe, do not attempt to register or unregister sinks simultaneously in different threads, or try to log while registering/unregistering sinks.
+Registering and unregistering sinks/filters is not thread safe, do not attempt to register or unregister sinks/filters simultaneously in different threads, or try to log while registering/unregistering sinks/filters.
 These will lead to a race condition and cause undefined behavior.

 ## Benchmarking